Websoft9/docker-library/docs/reward.md

 # Rewards

-We will give various rewards to the contributors in different situations.

-Contributors get rewards by completing issues.
-The amount of completed the total issue is reward of this month.
+As an open source repository, we reward contributors who solved our issues and ensure better progress for this repository in the future.

-We will also carry out various forms of communication activities:
+We will also carry out various of communication activities:

 1. Regularly organize salons to provide transportation and accommodation fees for contributions from other area
 2. Invite contributors to participate in tourism, and websoft9 is responsible for tourism expenses